WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

-At 2017-11-27 11:02 UTC, `sig1` has expired, so the client needs to fetch `https://example.com/resource.validity.1511157180` (the `validity-url` of `sig1`) to update that signature.
+At 2017-11-27 11:02 UTC, `sig1` has expired, so the client needs to fetch `https://example.com/resource.validity.1511157180` (the `validity-url` of `sig1`) if it wishes to update that signature.
 This URL might contain:

 ~~~cbor-diag
 {